Luxury bathroom featuring a black and white vintage clawfoot bathtub with glass-block partitions.

 Q2.
 How deep should a bathtub be for a comfortable soak?

 Q3.
-Will a 60-inch tub fit in my bathroom?
+Will a 60-inch bathtub fit in a standard bathroom?

 Q5.
-How much space should I leave around a freestanding tub?
+How much clearance should be left around a freestanding bathtub?

 More Articles About Bathtub